lfborjas/product-reindexer/README.md

 ## Development

+See the `comment` blocks at the end of each of the source files for some thoughts on interactive development (inspired by Stuart Halloway's ["running with scissors" talk](https://www.youtube.com/watch?v=Qx0-pViyIDU))

 I'm using `leiningen` for project management, Emacs + CIDER for interactive development, and a couple of ssh tunnels to my development ec2 instance to leverage its rabbitmq and solr (need to have an ssh session for these to be picked up, natch):